Windward Passage

 No analysis available

-Hot water appears to be included in the maintenance fees.
-One listing explicitly says, 'AOAO maintenance fees include hot water,' and the current MLS data is very strong with 19/20 listings showing HOTWAT.
-The occasional WTRHTR inclusion appears to be unit-level and does not outweigh the building-level signal.
+Hot water is very strongly supported as included in the maintenance fees.
+One listing explicitly says, 'AOAO maintenance fees include hot water,' and the MLS data shows HOTWAT checked in 19 of 20 listings.
+The consistency across listings makes this a high-confidence building-level feature.

 Multiple public remarks explicitly state "internet" is included (quotes: "basic cable and internet", "Internet and cable included in maintenance").
 Even though only 4/20 MLS checkboxes show INTSER, the explicit agent remarks across listings strongly support that internet is included in the maintenance fee.